edgedb/easy-edgedb/README.md

 This gives us: `{Object {places_visited: {Object {name: 'Romania'}}}}` Perfect.

 Now let's think about `age`.
 It was easy for the `Vampire` type, because they can live forever.
-But now we want to give `age` to the `PC` and `NPC` types too.
-But we don't want them to live up to 32767 years, because they aren't the type `Vampire`.
+But now we want to give `age` to the `PC` and `NPC` types too, who are humans who don't live forever (we don't want them living up to 32767 years).
 For this we can add a "constraint".
 Instead of `age`, we'll give them a new type called `HumanAge`.
-Then we can write `constraint` and use [one of the functions](https://edgedb.com/docs/datamodel/constraints) that it can use.
+Then we can write `constraint` on it and use [one of the functions](https://edgedb.com/docs/datamodel/constraints) that it can take.
 We will use `max_value()`.

+Here's the signature for `max_value()`:

+`std::max_value(max: anytype)`

+The `anytype` part is interesting, because it means it can work on types like strings too.
+With a constraint `max_value('B')` for example you couldn't use 'C'.

-Now it looks like this:
+Now let's go back to our constraint for `HumanAge`, which is 120.
+It looks like this:

 ```
 scalar type HumanAge extending int16 {